-Trump voters ambush state office over false rumour Trump removed from primary ballot
+Trump voters ambush state office over false rumour he was removed from primary ballot

 New Hampshire Secretary of State David Scanlan, a Republican, told NBC News that he’s “not seeking to remove any names from the presidential primary ballot, and I have not said that I am seeking to remove any names from the presidential primary ballot”.

-Mr Scanlan added that he does expect Mr Trump’s qualifications to run in New Hampshire to be challenged under the 14th Amendment, which states that no one who has “engaged in insurrection or rebellion against” the US may hold public office.
+But Mr Scanlan added that he does expect Mr Trump’s qualifications to run in New Hampshire to be challenged under the 14th Amendment, which states that no one who has “engaged in insurrection or rebellion against” the US may hold public office.

+On his programme on Monday, Mr Kirk said: “I don’t care if you live in New Hampshire or not.
+It should be a nationwide movement of people contacting because this impacts everybody.”

+“We’re gonna break the phone lines and say, ‘Who do you think you are for even entertaining this?’” he added.

 Join our commenting forum